 These co-stars played best friends or romantic partners on set.
 But when the cameras stopped rolling, so did the smoochiness.
 Find out which 12 famous co-stars did not get along in real life.

 12. Nathan Fillion and Stana Katic.
 Castle

-Then the final blow.
-After season eight, in 2016, ABC decided not to renovate Stana’s contract.
-The network cited financial reasons for the decision, since Nathan and Stana earned about $10 million per season each.
+Then, the final blow.
+After season 8, in 2016, the network decided not to renovate Stana’s contract.
+ABC cited financial reasons since both she and Nathan were earning about $10 million per episode.

-But Stana’s dismissal fed the rumours that the co-stars had not been getting along.
+But Stana’s abrupt dismissal fed the rumours that the co-stars had not been getting along.

 The co-stars worked together for: 8 years (2009 -2016)

 Markled!
 17 Times Meghan Markle Ditched Others Publicly